 Prof. Brynjolfsson’s research and teaching focuses on how businesses can effectively use information technology (IT) in general and the Internet in particular.
 His recent research examines intangible assets, information worker productivity, the Long Tail in digital goods, and business process replication.
 He lectures and consults worldwide on Internet strategy, pricing models and intangible assets to audiences interested in the business and economics of information technology.

-- Competing in the Age of Omnichannel Retailing
+- Management in the Second Machine Age

 What he offers